qlat/Descriptio-urbis-Romae/README.md

 ### Running from source

 To run the program from source, you will need a working installation of both *git* and *npm*.
-In the future, there will be prebuilt binaries for various platforms.

 *npm* comes bundled with *Node.js* (tested with the Long Term Support [LTS] release):